When pigs fly : My first Windows PC build in over a decade

 I promised earlier that I'd give some more background on my build vs. buy decision.
 I'm comparing the base price, before tax and shipping, and without accessories.
 Even if a model ships from a manufacturer with a keyboard and mouse, I'm buying my own additional accessories in any case.
 I also don't need to compare motherboard, power supply, or case, because those typically aren't customizable from these vendors anyway.
 Here are a few of the options I checked out:

 No slouches, for sure, but none of those match up.
-All the RAM is slower, likely most of the storage is from a brand you've heard of, and several video cards are less capable.
+All the RAM is slower, most of the storage is from a brand you've likely never heard of, and several video cards are less capable.
 Lenovo comes kind of close on everything except the memory, but I couldn't find a way to get to 128GB anywhere.
 Acer doesn't seem to be customizable, but for $3,300 off the shelf, these seem like terrible and outdated specs (aside from the out-of-place video card).
 Only Alienware offers better overall specs than what I put together but, since you have to upgrade all four components together, the price jumps are extreme.
 And even at triple the price, while other components are slightly better, the memory option caps out at 64GB.
 So I stopped my search there.
 There are lots of vendors that make good kit, and while I can probably customize better by calling some of them, I don't think it's possible to do what I want at the price point I've already hit.